ashneetrathore/SudokuSolver/README.md

 | Good    | `python3 main.py MRV LCV FC`      |
 | Best    | `python3 main.py MAD LCV NOR`     |

+## :printer: UNDERSTANDING THE OUTPUT
+After solving, the program prints information about the algorithm's performance.
+The following are some definitions to better interpret these analytics:
+- **Trail pushes** are recorded whenever the solver makes a new assignment, meaning it tentatively assigns a value to a selected variable
+- **Backtracks** occur when the solver discovers that its current state violates a constraint and as a result, it undoes previous assignments to restore consistency
+    - Fewer backtracks generally indicate that applied heuristics are successfully reducing the search space

 > [!WARNING]
-> If few or no heuristics are applied to a large board (16x16 or 25x25), the solver may fail to find a solution.
+> Applying few or no heuristics to a large board (16x16 or 25x25) may cause the solver to fail to find a solution

+> [!NOTE]
+> When the solver runs on a single board (Options 1 and 2 in [Input File Options](#input-file-options)), the solution is printed directly to the terminal.
+When the solver runs on multiple boards in a directory (Option 3), each solved board is saved inside its respective `txt` file rather than being printed to the terminal.
+Additionally, for Option 3, the solver reports how many boards were successfully solved.